 Krishnamoorthi said he would vote in support of a War Powers Resolution “to rein in this unaccountable President” and added that he was praying for the safety of U.S. service members.

 The United States and Israel launched coordinated airstrikes on Feb.
-28 against targets in Iran, with strikes reported near Tehran and other cities, prompting Iranian missile and drone retaliatory attacks at U.S. and allied forces in the region.
+28 against targets in Iran, with strikes reported near Tehran and elsewhere.
+Iranian missile and drone strikes were subsequently reported against U.S. and allied forces in the region.

 ADVERTISEMENT